GoogleCloudPlatform/proto-gen-md-diagrams/README.md

 If you find this useful, awesome!
 If you find a bug, please contribute a patch, or open a bug.
 Please follow the [Contributing](CONTRIBUTING.md) guidelines.

+> NOTE: In order to use lcov on Apple Silicon, you'll need to install Brew and run `brew install gcovr`.

 ## Test Input and Output

 #### Command